-A decision has been taken in the last SLMC meeting to plant at least five types of fruit bearing trees within the school compound.
+As per decision of the SLMC meeting to plant at least five types of fruit bearing trees within the school compound.
 P&RD, Forest and Horticulture and Food Processing Department have been requested to provide necessary support.

-- 2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK) -Will be taken up shortly. - 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens. - Kitchen gardens are being developed in collaboration with the P&RD and Forest and Horticulture Deptt., govt. of West Bengal. - 2.33.4 Whether the produce of these kitchen gardens is used in MDM. - -Yes. - 2.33.5 Action plan for setting up of kitchen gardens in all schools. - -The Principal Secretary, P&RD and Secretary, FH&FP Deptt. were requested vide this office No. 308(2)-ES(CMDMP)/MTG-01/2018PT dt: 18.09.2018 for providing necessary support. - 2.34 Details of action taken to operationalize the MDM Rules, 2015. - -Draft West Bengal Mid-day Meal Rules has been sent to the LAW Deptt. for vetting. - 2.35 Details of payment of Food Security Allowances and its mechanism. - -Not yet started. - 2.36 Cooking Competition - 2.36.1 Whether cooking competitions have been organized at different levels in 2018-19, - -No - 2.36.2 if yes in 2.36.1, - -Not applicable. - 2.36.2.1 the number of participants in these competitions - Not applicable. - 2.36.2.2 Details of judges - -Not applicable.
+- 2.33.2 Mapping of schools with the corresponding Krishi Vigyan Kendras (KVK) - Will be taken up shortly.

+- 2.33.3 Details of the mechanisms adopted for the setting up and Maintenance of kitchen gardens. - Kitchen gardens are being developed in collaboration with the P&RD and Food Processing & Horticulture Deptt., Govt. of West Bengal.

+2.33.4 Whether the produce of these kitchen gardens is used in MDM.

+-Yes.

+2.33.5 Action plan for setting up of kitchen gardens in all schools.

+-The Principal Secretary, P&RD and Secretary, FH&FP Deptt. were requested vide this office No. 308(2)-ES(CMDMP)/MTG-01/2018PT dt: 18.09.2018 for providing necessary support.

+2.34 Details of action taken to operationalize the MDM Rules, 2015.

+-Draft West Bengal Mid-day Meal Rules has been framed.

+2.35 Details of payment of Food Security Allowances and its mechanism.

+-Not yet started.

+2.36 Cooking Competition

+- 2.36.1 Whether cooking competitions have been organized at different levels in 2019-20, - No.

+2.36.2 if yes in 2.36.1,

+2.36.2.1 the number of participants in these competitions

+2.36.2.2 Details of judges

-- 2.36.2.3 How many participants were awarded - -Not applicable. - 2.36.2.4 Was the awarded participants given any cash prizes - -Not applicable. - 2.36.2.5 Whether the awarded recipes have been shared with schools --Not applicable. - 2.36.3 Details of action plan for year 2019-20
+2.36.2.3 How many participants were awarded

+2.36.2.4 Was the awarded participants given any cash prizes

+2.36.2.5 Whether the awarded recipes have been shared with schools

-The Cooked Mid-day Meal Programme (CMDMP) is a flagship programme aimed at providing nutritional support to school students at the elementary level (Class I-VIII), specially to those coming from backward and economically weaker sections of the society.
-With a bit human touch we can develop this scheme to an enviable height.
-Therefore, since inception, this scheme gained tremendous popularity resulting increase in school attendance, retention percentage and ensuring nutritional support to the children.
-Our new vision is not only to cover 100 % school students under this scheme, but also to ensure its qualitative and hygienic aspects.
-It is needless to say that mere increase of coverage is insignificant unless it is ornamented with qualitative and hygienic aspects.
-Again, to gauge the impact of the cooked Mid-day Meal programme we have given much stress on School Health Programme, Food Testing by accredited laboratories, training of cook cum helpers etc. During this plan year we would also give much stress on improving required infrastructural facilities for overall improvement of quality of the MDM.
+2.36.3 Details of action plan for year 2020-21

+To enhance the level of involvement of the cook cum helpers in the process of cooking competition will improve quality of meal.
+This would spread among cook cum helpers an enthusiasm for excelling themselves in their field of activity and get more informed and provide them the opportunity to use the knowledge obtained through training and inculcate an instinct of innovation.

+Timelines - Once year.
+Coverage - One competition in each block, municipality and corporation levels.
+Cost involved Rs.
+1.50 crore approx.

-- 2.37 Details of minor modifications from the existing guidelines carried out by District Level Committee chaired by the District Magistrate. - 2.38 Details of new interventions envisaged under 5% flexi funds For each intervention, please provide detailed information in the below template 2.38.1 Background Note - 1.
-Third party audit Third party audit has been found as an effective mechanism in bringing about qualitative improvement of the system of social benefits introduced by the govt. and are through implementation of some ongoing programme especially to facilitate better management and utilization of the fund allocations made for this purpose and preventing any kind of leakage, wastage and even misappropriation of a part thereof.
+- 2.37 Details of minor modifications from the existing guidelines carried out by District Level Committee chaired by the District Magistrate. - 2.38 Details of new interventions (preferably for areas affected with malnutrition, anemia etc, aspirational districts) envisaged under 5% flexi funds For each intervention, please provide detailed information in the below template 2.38.1 Background Note